Available at Amazon.com.

 What can a handful of amateur writers do against the secret rulers of the world?
 Find out in Endangered Species: The Ultimate Alpha Volume One!

-A novel made of the stories, editorials, letters of comment and essays from a science fiction fanzine, Endangered Species encompasses aspects of fantasy, horror, humor and action-thriller.
+A novel made of the stories, editorials, letters of comment and essays from a college students' fanzine, Endangered Species encompasses aspects of fantasy, horror, humor and action-thriller.
 But why take my word for it?
 Chester W. Monday, Editor of OMNIBUS, has this to say about Endangered Species:

 I had no idea putting together an amateur magazine could become so strenuous.
 I was doing better than my writers, however.
 Gwen ended up being chased by a giant raccoon - with a chainsaw: